Financial-Times/dotcom-page-kit/packages/anvil-ui-bootstrap/readme.md

 ### Script loading

-The configured script files will be asynchronously loaded (non-blocking) and executed in order.
+The configured script files will be asynchronously loaded and executed when ready.
+There is no guarantee that they will be downloaded and executed in the order specified.